-STAY SAFE DURING COVID-19: We are committed to your health and safety; please read our COVID-19 Precautions & Preparations to understand our strategies.
+STAY SAFE DURING COVID-19: In the interest of safety, we are strictly limiting enrollment to 12 people; please read our COVID-19 Precautions & Preparations to understand our additional strategies.

 Introduce someone to the Center and you’ll BOTH get a 10% discount on their first Dharmakaya Center program.
-Apply at check-out.
+Write firstname.lastname@example.org for the discount code and apply it at check-out.

 Both sitting meditation and movement practices are rooted in ancient Tibetan Buddhist teachings.
 They help build the resilience, openness and stability with which to move through daily life.

 This restorative weekend provides an interactive introduction to six distinctive, accessible meditation and yoga practices and their philosophical underpinnings.
 It includes teachings, discussion and practice, allowing us to explore how each form of meditation is helpful and how they complement each other.

 - Stillness Meditation: Linked to serenity, stillness meditation is designed to quiet an active mind by focusing on the breath, concentrating on a single topic, or practicing a centering meditation that helps release painful emotions and negative thought patterns.